 BSU Catalog Home | Health Program | All-University Courses and Descriptions

-4220 EPIDEMIOLOGY (2 credits) Provides the prospective health professional with sufficient introductory knowledge of epidemiology and health statistics to critique the scientific and educational health literature.
-Prerequisites: For health majors/minors: BIOL 1110, HLTH 3150, HLTH 3200, HLTH 3500, and HLTH 3700, or consent of instructor; For non-majors/minors: Consent of instructor.
+411 EPIDEMIOLOGY (3 credits).
+Designed to give the prospective health professional sufficient introductory knowledge of epidemiology and health statistics to critique the scientific and educational literature in health.
+Prerequisite: PSY 260 or consent of the instructor.

 462 INSTRUCTORS COURSE IN FIRST AID (2 credits).
 Techniques of instruction in first aid.
 Approved by the American Red Cross.
 An American Red Cross Instructor's Certificate may be earned.
 Prerequisite: HLTH 361 or current advanced first aid certificate.

 489 SEMINAR IN HEALTH (1 credit).
 An examination of literature in Health and discussion of applications to the school and community health settings.
 Discusses teaching and internship experiences.
 Prerequisite: Senior standing.